mohtashim-ali/course-project-the-basis/README.md

 # The Basis

 Welcome to our project!
-Below is a breakdown which makes it easy for the viewer to learn about our Calculator.
+Below is a breakdown of our project and the stages we will complete.

+## Domain

+The domain of our project is a mathematical calculator which is hosted on the web as a utility.

 ## Phase 0